Professional Development

 Alberta Ecotrust has distributed more than $25 million to community initiatives through grants, programs, and investments while pioneering projects that directly tackle climate change and promote sustainability.

-Julia Langer has held senior leadership positions in the environmental sector for over 30 years, managing campaigns and organizations, defining strategy and policy, and inspiring public and private action to address air pollution and climate change.
+Julia Langer, CEO of TAF, has held senior leadership positions in the environmental sector for over 30 years, managing campaigns and organizations, defining strategy and policy, and inspiring public and private action to address air pollution and climate change.

 TAF advances the most promising concepts by investing, providing grants, influencing policies, and running programs.
 TAF is a proud member of the Low Carbon Cities Canada (LC3) network.